gamesbook/pyprototypr/docs/worked_example.rst

    file in which this design of will be saved.
 Because no further information is given, the default values for sizes and colours will used, as well as the default paper format, which is an A4 page.
-Every script you write *must* have this as the next line.
+Every script you write *must* have this line before any further **pyprototypr** instructions/commands are supplied.
 -  *Line 3* - ``Deck()`` means that **pyprototypr** is defining a deck.
    Because there is no other information given, it will create the default number cards - *9* cards - with each card having the same default size